Candida Diet Meal Plan – Overview

 It is worth noting that existing research is available in test-tube experiments, which cannot replace human-based studies.

 Why does the Candida Meal Plan Eliminate some Products from the Diet?

 Experts claim that gluten can harm your intestinal lining.
 However, there is no evidence to show the effect of gluten on the intestinal wall in people who do not suffer from gluten intolerance.

-High consumption of sugar may intensify candida infections, especially in people whose immune systems are weak.
+High sugar consumption may intensify candida infections, especially in people with weak immune systems.

 A high-carb meal plan might trigger candida overgrowth in some people, but there is no scientifically proven evidence to show that more yeast in the body increases the risk of infection.

 The candida diet eliminates some dairy products.
-Lactose, also known as milk sugar, makes the mouth more acidic, which stimulates Candida overgrowth.
+Lactose, or milk sugar, makes the mouth more acidic, stimulating Candida overgrowth.

-Still, no research has confirmed these claims so fat.
+Still, no research has confirmed these claims so far.